aschultzen/master_thesis/mysql.md

 	mysql -u root -p

 After typing the correct password, you can use the MySQL monitor to issue queries.

+Important notice: If you plan to connect to the MySQL server from other computers in the network, you have to change the MySQL config file: */etc/mysql/my.cnf*.
+It can be opened with the following command:

+	sudo nano /etc/mysql/my.cnf

+Once it is open, look for the following line:

+	bind-address           = 127.0.0.1

+It should be located under *[mysqld]*:

+	[mysqld]
+	#
+	# * Basic Settings
+	#
+	user            = mysql
+	pid-file        = /var/run/mysqld/mysqld.pid
+	socket          = /var/run/mysqld/mysqld.sock
+	port            = 3306
+	basedir         = /usr
+	datadir         = /var/lib/mysql
+	tmpdir          = /tmp
+	lc-messages-dir = /usr/share/mysql
+	skip-external-locking
+	log=/tmp/mysql.log
+	#
+	# Instead of skip-networking the default is now to listen only on
+	# localhost which is more compatible and is not less secure.
+	bind-address           = 127.0.0.1

+Make sure to comment it (#) *out*.
+If this is not done, the MySQL server will not accept connections from other computers.

 ## Dealing with users